OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 - Describe itself by providing an ID, version, description, display name, and default locale.

-- Specify how the Add-in integrates with Office, including any custom UI, such as Ribbon buttons the Add-in creates.
+- Specify how the add-in integrates with Office, including any custom UI, such as ribbon buttons the add-in creates.

-- Specify the requested default dimensions for content Office Add-ins, and requested height for Outlook Office Add-ins.
+- Specify the requested default dimensions for content add-ins, and requested height for Outlook add-ins.

 - Declare permissions that the Office Add-in requires, such as reading or writing to the document.

-- For Outlook Office Add-ins, define the rule or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.
+- For Outlook add-ins, define the rule or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.

-For examples of manifest v1.1 XML files, see [Manifest v1.1 XML file examples](#O15AgaveManifestOverview_Samplev1_1).
+For examples of manifest v1.1 XML files, see [Manifest v1.1 XML file examples](#manifest-v1.1-xml-file-examples-and-schemas).

 ## Required elements

-The following table specifies the elements that are required for the three types of Office Add-ins and the Dictionary task pane add-in.
+The following table specifies the elements that are required for the three types of Office Add-ins.

  >**Important**: For add-ins submitted to the Office Store, all add-in locations, such as the source file locations specified in the  **SourceLocation** element, must be SSL-secured (HTTPS).
 For more information see, [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)